Almond Flour Banana Bread

 - Add the almond flour, baking powder, baking soda and salt and whisk until no lumps remain, then fold in the chocolate chips.

-- Pour the batter into a greased loaf pan and bake at 350 degrees for 55-60 minutes or until golden brown and set.
+- Pour the batter into a greased loaf pan and bake at 350°F for 55–60 minutes, or until the center is set and a toothpick inserted comes out mostly clean.

 Recipe FAQs